ARREST - POLICE OFFICERS - CONSTITUTIONAL RIGHTS OF ACCUSED PERSONS - ADMISSIBILITY OF EVIDENCE.

 - - - - - - - - - - - - -

-We answer this question in the affirmative as explained in our analysis.
+We answer both questions in the manner set forth in our analysis.

 [[Orig.
 Op.
 Page 3]]